 It was widely reported that Paul Pogba actively celebrated the news, not least because of his now-infamous "caption this" social media post of him smirking shortly after the announcement was made.

 The Portuguese has never been universally popular wherever he has managed - though that's not necessarily a criticism given his vast success over the years.

 However, at Old Trafford, his man-management seemed to sink to new lows.

 Pogba was stripped of the vice-captaincy, while Mourinho publicly criticised Luke Shaw, Anthony Martial, and Marcus Rashford during his two-and-a-half years at the club.

-The likes of Eric Bailly and Jesse Lingard have thanked the Special One for helping them in their careers, but the general feeling is that they were in a minority if they genuinely felt that way.
+The likes of Eric Bailly and Jesse Lingard thanked the Special One for helping them in their careers, but the general feeling is that they were in a minority if they genuinely felt that way.

-While it appeared that the 3-1 defeat at Liverpool was the final straw for the board, it has since emerged that a player revolt may have been the reason behind Mourinho's sudden exit.
+While it appeared that the 3-1 defeat at Liverpool was the final straw for the board, it since emerged that a player revolt may have been the reason behind Mourinho's sudden exit.

 United players spoke to Woodward